Kennebec Valley Coaching is thrilled to announce Try, Try, Tri...

 Get ready to fall out of your chair...because this class is a slammin' deal.
 If you sign up by June 22nd, it's only $129 to train three a week for 10 weeks!
 That's $4 and some change per class...less than a grande drink from Starbucks!
 After June 22nd, the price jumps up to $149.

 To register now and pay by cash or check, click here.
 Please note, you'll have to send your check in by June 22nd to get the lower price.
 Checks should be made payable to Kennebec Valley Coaching and sent to:

 To use a credit or debit card, you can register at active.com.
 If you don't love either of those options, email email@example.com to make paypal arrangements.

 The water's cold in Maine, so you'll probably want a wet suit for the open water swimming.
 You can borrow one from a friend, go to a store like Play it Again Sports, scour Craigslist, or rent a wet suit.
-Chad will talk about wet suit rental at the initial meeting on July 15th.
+Chad will talk about wet suit as we approach the race.

 Trying something new or joining up with a new group of people can be a nerve-wracking thing.
 Please, please, please know that Kennebec Valley Coaching is committed to providing a friendly, supportive, non-intimidating training environment.
 Do we push hard?
 Sure.
 But we push you within your own ability level.
 There's no such thing as being to big, small, tall, short, fast, or slow for Kennebec Valley Coaching.
 Who ever you are, you'll be surprised by what you can do with some guidance and coaching, and more than that, you'll be so stinkin' proud when you cross that finish line!